0xC0LD/fapmap/README.md

 - fapmaper ("fapmaper" is the "installation" program... all it really does is copy the contents from the "data" folder to the given location, then it hides the destination folder):
 <img src="screenshots/fapmaper.png" width="866" height="764">

 - Lock (LockedFolder) (password GUI) ("Lock" should be the entry point of your gallery.
 The program is supposed to be accessed through a shortcut on your desktop.
-When open the user should be prompted with a password GUI (the password is stored in the data/password.dll file)):
+When opened, the user should be prompted with a password GUI (the password is stored in the data/password.dll file)):
 <img src="screenshots/lock.png" width="376" height="84">